Skip to main content

 Prerequisites: Before you begin, ensure you have:

-• A Next.js project ready
+• A Next.js or React project ready

 • A Bugster account created at bugster.dev